BayAreaMetro/travel-model-two/netbuild.md

 # Network Building Guide

-This is step-t-step guide for Travel Model Two users who want to build or modify the roadway and transit networks using the tool NetworkWrangler.
+This is step-to-step guide for Travel Model Two users who want to build or modify the roadway and transit networks using the tool NetworkWrangler.

 These instructions are written assuming installation on Windows (tested on Windows 10).